-Matthew T. Fornataro's practice focuses on healthcare regulatory compliance and litigation, and he works with a variety of healthcare entities including pharmaceutical, biotechnology, and medical device manufacturers, as well as related trade societies.
-Mr. Fornataro also counsels physician practices, clinical laboratories, ambulatory facilities, and other healthcare providers.
+Matt Fornataro's practice focuses on life sciences and health care regulation, and he works with a range of companies on compliance, enforcement, contracting, and public policy matters.
+His clients include established pharmaceutical, biotechnology, and medical device manufacturers, as well as related trade societies, and he also counsels clients with emerging products and therapies.

-In 2014, Mr. Fornataro was selected by the National LGBT Bar Association as one of its "Best LGBT Lawyers Under 40" based on his professional accomplishments and the significant pro bono contributions he has made to causes of importance to the LGBT community.
+Mr. Fornataro is Co-Chair of Arnold & Porter's Pride Affinity Group for LGBTQ+ attorneys, and he was selected by the National LGBT Bar Association as one of its 2014 "Best LGBT Lawyers Under 40" for his professional accomplishments and pro bono work for causes of importance to the LGBTQ+ community.

 - Represented the Pharmaceutical Research and Manufacturers of America (PhRMA) in two successful challenges to the legality of the Health Resources and Services Administration’s Orphan Drug Exclusion Final Rule and subsequent interpretive rule.
 See Pharmaceutical Research and Manufacturers of America v.
 U.S. Dep’t of Health and Human Servs., et al., 13-cv-1501 (D.D.C.
 May 23, 2014) and Pharmaceutical Research and Manufacturers of America v.
 U.S. Dep’t of Health and Human Servs., et al., 14-cv-1685 (D.D.C.
 October 14, 2015).

 - JD, University of Pittsburgh School of Law, 2008